snehasarkar95/Databricks_lakehouse_platform_accredation_V2/README.md

 - [ ] Unity Catalog
 - [ ] Delta Lake

-4)Which of the following is a common problem within a data lake architecture that can be easily solved by using the Databricks Lakehouse Platform?
+4) Which of the following is a common problem within a data lake architecture that can be easily solved by using the Databricks Lakehouse Platform?
 Select three responses.

 - [ ] Lack of ACID transaction support
 - [ ] Ineffective partitioning